'Cannot imagine my life without you around', Siddhanth Kapoor wishes sister Shraddha Kapoor on birthday | Entertainment

 - India

-Actor Siddhanth Kapoor wished her sister and actor Shraddha Kapoor on her birthday with an adorable note.
+Actor Siddhanth Kapoor wished his sister and actor Shraddha Kapoor on her birthday with an adorable note.
 Taking to his Instagram handle on Thursday, Siddhanth shared cute videos with Shraddha.

 "Happiest Birthday.
 Cannot imagine my life without you around," he wrote.
 The post was filled with love and blessings.